About The Hazels - the UK Space Skills Awards

 The Hazels seek to inspire talent, attract investment, and showcase possibilities through inclusivity, cross-disciplinary expertise, and by celebrating success stories.

 Inspired by the Apollo Moon landings as a child, Jan developed a lifelong passion for space.
-Her career in skills development, combined with her experience as a disabled woman in the workforce, has made her a disabled advocate for diversity, inclusion and skills development in the UK space industry.
+Her career in skills development, alongside her experiences as a disabled woman in the workforce, has made her a powerful advocate for diversity, inclusion, and skills development in the UK space industry.

-Jan has led many transformative initiatives through her professional career that has encompassed international experience, Big 4 (Deloitte and PwC), universities (the Open University and Coventry university) and consultancy practices (including Atkins SNC-Lavalin).
-Her roles have included education, defence, security, and education technologies.
-Additionally, Jan has over a decade of Board Experience, including as an independent advisor to the UK Cyber Security Council Formation Board where she contributed to strategic planning, business development, and qualification pathways.
+Jan has led numerous transformative initiatives throughout her career, spanning international experience with Big 4 firms (Deloitte and PwC), universities (The Open University and Coventry University), and consultancy practices, including Atkins SNC-Lavalin.
+Her expertise covers sectors such as education, defence, security, and educational technologies.
+With over a decade of board-level experience, she has served as an independent advisor to the UK Cyber Security Council Formation Board, contributing to strategic planning, business development, and qualification pathways and is a member of the Independent Advisory Group for the VIVO Hub, based at the Bristol Robotics Laboratory.

 Founding Friends